yoyodream2017/Go-Game/README.md

 # Basic Operations
 - npm (run) start: open the app locally under eslint
 - npm (run) test: run test on src and see the test coverage
+- npm run stylefmt: do the style fmt
+- npm run stylelint: do the style lint